medikoo/tad/README.md

 * __a__ - Assert object
 * __d__ - _Done_ function, it's for tests that need to be run asynchronously.
-You may pass additional block of tests to this function and they'll be run right after. __d__ makes no sense for synchrounous tests, declare such tests without it.
+You may pass additional block of tests to this function and they'll be run right after. _d_ argument makes no sense for synchrounous tests, declare such tests without it.

 All arguments are optional, and by the way function is declared suite detect which arguments should be passed to test function.
 Examples:

 * Asynchronous test:

 	exports["Some tests"] = funtcion (t, a, d) {
 		// tests